postmanlabs/labs-docs/src/pages/docs/administration/sso/admin-sso.md

 ### Removing team access

 You must [remove users from your team in Postman](/docs/administration/managing-your-team/managing-your-team/#removing-team-members) to prevent access to shared resources.
 When you remove a user from your team, you'll still retain access to any data they have shared with the team.
-You'll also be able to reassign their personal workspaces and the data within them to a remaining team member so that you don't lose access to unshared work.
+You'll also be able to reassign their personal workspaces and the data within them to a remaining team member so that the team doesn't lose access to any unshared work.

 ## Next steps